ECOSTRESS-Collection-3/ECOv003-L1/Setup.md

 	--with-srtm-l2=/project/ancillary/SRTM/srtm_v3_dem_L2 \
 	--without-afids-python
     make -j 12 all && make install && make autotools_install
-    make -j 12 blas lapack umfpack swig scp pistol:/opt/afids_support/share/aclocal/pkg.m4 /pkg/afids/afids_latest/share/aclocal
+    scp pistol:/opt/afids_support/share/aclocal/pkg.m4 /pkg/afids/afids_latest/share/aclocal

-The blas etc. make line is stuff needed by the virtualenv described next, but not needed by AFIDS when we build without afids_python.

 We depend on pkg.m4 which isn't installed since we aren't building pkg, so we just manually copy that from pistol.
 Nothing special about the pistol